Stop An Unwanted Admirer

 - Keep the feedback to An Unwanted Admirer to a minimum

 - Be cautious about what you share on social media

 - Be firm.
 You can encourage this stalker by misplaced politeness or trying to be kind

 - State clearly you do not want a relationship with them (see the ex-partner section above for suggestions)

 - Make a note of every incident, date time, what happened, what was said and by whom, were there any witnesses, ask if witnesses will write down the date, time and what they saw; alert neighbours, colleagues, family and friends and ask them to keep records of sightings

 They believe they are entitled to a relationship with you whether you want one or not but are NOT engrossed in the fantasy of loving and being loved back

 - They often give up after a relatively short period of intensive stalking if convinced that their approach will fail to bring about a relationship with you

-- Unwanted Admirers are likely to watch and follow you rather than send letters or be violent
+An Unwanted Admirer is likely to watch and follow you rather than send letters or be violent

-If you’re being targeted by An Unwanted Admirer Stalker, you can assess the risk you face here
+If you are being stalked by an Unwanted Admirer, you can assess your risk here